-I’m reading Ekhart Tolle’s The Power of Now and it’s nothing short of mind blowing.
+I’m reading Eckhart Tolle’s best-selling book, The Power of Now, and it’s nothing short of mind-blowing.
 Live in the moment.
-Focus on that versus the NEVER ENDING list of what you don’t have.
+Focus on that versus the never-ending list of what you don’t have.

-Now that I’m here, I’m not going back to a world of glass half empty without a fight.
+Now that I’m here, I’m not returning to a world of glass half empty without a fight.

 Iman Woods is an American artist who specializes in pin-up photography.
 Through a unique and therapeutic process, she’s spent over a decade in perfecting, Iman helps women undo the damage from a negative self-image and unrealistic beauty industry expectations.
 She helps women embrace their own style of beauty and see themselves in a new light.
 You can find her on her website, ImanWoods[dot]com.